stackclass/backend/README.md

 ### Install from source:

 1. Clone the repository with `git clone https://github.com/stackclass/backend.git`
-2. From the `stackclass-server` directory, run `cargo build --release` to build the application in release mode.
+2. From the project directory, run `cargo build --release` to build the application in release mode.
 3. After a successful compilation, launch the executable with:
    `target/release/stackclass-server`.